OpenFAST/openfast/docs/source/user/aerodyn/theory.rst

 at a user-specified center of buoyancy.
 For the tower, loads are applied at the centerline.
 When applicable, end effects are accounted for by calculating the fluid pressure on the exposed axial face of the element.
-The tower is assumed to be embedded into the seabed, such that no end effects at the tower base are needed.
+The tower is assumed to be either embedded into the seabed or attached to another support structure member, such that no end effects at the tower base are needed.

 The buoyancy calculation for the blades and tower is completed according to the following steps: